hasnasahinoglu/Java_notes/Java_basics/java_inheritance.md

 ### super

 Just as "this" is a reference to the current object,
-"super" is a referance to the super class(the properties that are comibg from the super class) To access to member of a super class, term "super" is used.
+"super" is a referance to the super class(the properties that are coming from the super class) To access to member of a super class, term "super" is used.

 this --> refers to all properties and methods that the current object has